The farm health check

 muddy boots logo

-For Muddy Boots users
+For TELUS Farm Management (formerly Muddy Boots) users

 All you need to do is:

-1. Login to your grower management greenlight account.
+1. Login to your grower management greenlight account

-2. Follow these instructions to share your site with us (use GraSki@ceh.ac.uk as the recipient).
+2. Follow these instructions to share your site with us (use GraSki@ceh.ac.uk as the recipient)

 Keeping your data safe and confidential

 UKCEH fully comply with all current data protection regulations, and we ensure all personal data is kept securely.
 The data will not be shared with third parties.
 We also understand the commercial sensitivity of farm location and management data and will keep this information confidential.
 Any reporting from the project will present high level summary data, which will be anonymised.
 It will not be possible to identify individual farm enterprises.
-Full terms & conditions of data use are available via our privacy notice
+Full terms & conditions of data use are available via our privacy notice.

 For more information contact